Wants to Meet Up

 Next to Next to Turkey where I experienced some of the best hitch hiking rides in my life and then it was just a hop skip and jump through the beautiful eastern Europian countries out into Europe, a world full of castles, delicious food and plenty of friends.

 After spending a lot of time with beautiful people and life long friends I finally made it to England, meaning I had just crossed from the very East of Asia to England overland!
 But where to next, there wasn't much more land to cover so I thought, why not try sailing out?
-I got in contact with a captain and before I could change my mind I was on the next flight to South Africa where I then tried out sailing for the first time with a 2 week voyage across the South Atlantic Ocean.
+I got in contact with a captain and before I could change my mind I was on the next flight to South Africa where I then tried out hitch hiking by sailing.
+And so my first open ocean sailing experience was a 2 week voyage across the South Atlantic Ocean.

 We crossed from Cape Town to Saint Helena (one of the most remote islands in the world) and then to Brazil, where I left the boat hungry for more adventure on land.
 Unfortunately I was then mugged in Brazil as soon as I stepped off the boat.
 But with no money and everything stolen I then had an offer from another captain to join his boat, and, of course, I took it!

-This past 2 years and a half has been one big crazy adventure and I am looking forward to the next chapter.
-What started as a 5 month trip has escalated into a year and a half long journey (so far) where my main limits have been my imagination.
+The 3 year journey sparked more desire to travel, but with more purpose.
+It was been one big crazy adventure that started as a 5 month trip has escalated into a 3 year journey where my main limits were my imagination.
 If any of you had of told me even 2 years ago that one day you would visit Kazakhstan and Mongolia, I would have laughed and happily placed a bet against it thinking I would be rich!

 Every day on the road I learn something new, and learn more about myself as well.